SuryaHR/node-app/README.md

 Added personal access token
 The job is wroking after giving correct payload url in webhooks

 Adding user jenkins to docker
-Added docker credentials in jenkins as docker-credentials-id Added another freestyle job with Github Hook trigger for testing Why it is failing
-Added